upbound/docs/content/all-spaces/disconnected-spaces/quickstart/_index.md

 ## Create your first managed control plane

-With your kubeconfig pointed at the Kubernetes cluster where you installed the Upbound Space, create a managed control plane:
+With your kubeconfig pointed at the Kubernetes cluster where you installed the Upbound Space software, create a managed control plane:

 ```yaml
 cat <<EOF | kubectl apply -f -